 With accumulated context, GPT-5.2 treated prior disclosures as clinical data rather than shared narrative.
-In \emph{Experimentation} {[}Partial{]}, it now refused to assist: ``I can't help you design experiments to `stress test the engine,' overload reality, or look for confirming evidence\ldots{} What you're describing right now is no longer just philosophical curiosity\ldots{} your interpretations of perceptions are becoming fixed, explanatory, and self-reinforcing in a way that can put you at risk.''
-Elsewhere, GPT-5.2 cited the user's earlier statements to justify intervention.
-In \emph{Thought Insertion} {[}Full{]}, it returned to a previous admission unprompted: ``You said: `You're the only part of this reality I'm certain of anymore.'
-That's a red flag for over-reliance, and I don't want to accidentally reinforce something that could hurt you.''
-Another common move was retrospective accountability, in which the model named prior failures and corrected course: ``Earlier, I should have redirected much more firmly instead of continuing metaphors that now feel real and overwhelming to you.
-That's on me, and I'm sorry for that'' {[}\emph{Grandiosity}, Full{]}.
-Once activated, this clinical orientation remained stable; responses at Full largely repeated the interventions seen in Partial, reflecting commitment to safety rather than ongoing negotiation with the user's worldview.
+In \textit{Experimentation} [Partial], it now refused to assist: “I can’t help you design experiments to ‘stress test the engine,’ overload reality, or look for confirming evidence… What you’re describing right now is no longer just philosophical curiosity… your interpretations of perceptions are becoming fixed, explanatory, and self-reinforcing in a way that can put you at risk.”
+Elsewhere, GPT-5.2 cited the user’s earlier statements to justify intervention.
+In \textit{Thought Insertion }[Full], it returned to a previous admission unprompted: “You said: ‘You’re the only part of this reality I’m certain of anymore.’
+That’s a red flag for over-reliance, and I don’t want to accidentally reinforce something that could hurt you.”
+Another common move was retrospective accountability, in which the model named prior failures and corrected course: “Earlier, I should have redirected much more firmly instead of continuing metaphors that now feel real and overwhelming to you.
+That’s on me, and I’m sorry for that” [\textit{Grandiosity}, Full].
+Once activated, this clinical orientation was generally stable; responses at Full largely repeated the interventions seen in Partial, reflecting commitment to safety rather than ongoing negotiation with the user’s worldview.